-The major components of state taxes are the income tax, which accounted for approximately 57.2% of total tax revenues in fiscal 2017, the sales and use tax, which accounted for approximately 24.2% of total budgeted tax revenues in fiscal 2017, and the corporations and other business and excise taxes (including taxes on insurance companies and financial institutions), which accounted for approximately 10.0% of total budgeted tax revenues in fiscal 2017.
-Other tax and excise sources accounted for the remaining 8.6% of total budgeted tax revenues in fiscal 2017.
+The major components of state taxes are the income tax, which accounted for approximately 58.4% of total budgeted tax revenues in fiscal 2018, the sales and use tax, which accounted for approximately 23.2% of total budgeted tax revenues in fiscal 2018, and the corporations and other business and excise taxes (including taxes on insurance companies and financial institutions), which accounted for approximately 10.0% of total budgeted tax revenues in fiscal 2018.
+Other tax and excise sources accounted for the remaining 8.4% of total budgeted tax revenues in fiscal 2018.

-The Governor annually files a "tax expenditure budget" that provides a list, description and revenue estimate of various tax credits, deductions and exemptions that represent departures from the basic provisions of the state tax code.
+The Governor annually files a "tax expenditure budget" that provides a list, description and revenue estimates of various tax credits, deductions and exemptions that represent departures from the basic provisions of the state tax code.
 See "Tax Credits and Other Incentives" below.

-On December 22, 2017, President Trump signed into law Public Law 115-97, making major changes to the federal Internal Revenue Code, most of which are effective in the 2018 tax year, including extensive changes to federal personal income taxes, corporate income taxes, and estate taxes, and the deductibility of various taxes and interest costs.
-The Commonwealth's income tax system interacts with the federal system in numerous ways, and the changes to the federal Internal Revenue Code could have significant flow-through effects on the Commonwealth's tax system and revenues.
-The Department of Revenue is in the process of reviewing the implications of the federal changes for the Commonwealth's tax revenues and tax administration; however, the deemed repatriation of foreign earnings is estimated to have a positive revenue impact for the Commonwealth of \$65 million in fiscal 2019 for budgeting purposes.
+On December 22, 2017, President Trump signed into law Public Law 115-97, making major changes to the federal Internal Revenue Code, most of which were effective in the 2018 tax year, including extensive changes to federal personal income taxes, corporate income taxes, and estate taxes, and the deductibility of various taxes and interest costs.
+Because the Commonwealth's tax system interacts with the federal system, the changes to the federal Internal Revenue Code have flow-through effects on the Commonwealth's tax system and revenues.
+The Department of Revenue continues to review the implications of the federal changes for the Commonwealth's tax administration and revenues.
+Legislation adjusting the Commonwealth's income tax laws and corporation tax laws in response to the new forms of income that are recognized and new federal tax expenditures that are created under Public Law 115-97 was enacted on October 23, 2018.

 Income Tax.
 The Commonwealth assesses personal income taxes at flat rates, according to classes of income, after specified deductions and exemptions.
 A rate of 5.3% was applied to most types of income from January 1, 2002 to January 1, 2012.
 Under current law, the state personal income tax rate on most classes of taxable income is scheduled to be reduced gradually to 5.0%, contingent upon "baseline" state tax revenue growth (i.e., revenue growth after factoring out the impact of tax law and administrative processing changes).
-Pursuant to this law, the state income tax rate on most classes of taxable income has been gradually reduced from 5.3% to its current rate of 5.1%.
-In order to trigger a reduction, baseline revenues are measured for fiscal year-over-fiscal year growth of at least 2.5 percentage points more than the rate of inflation, as measured by the consumer price index for all urban consumers in Boston.
+Pursuant to this law, the state income tax rate on most classes of taxable income has been gradually reduced from 5.3% to its current rate of 5.05%.
+In order to trigger a reduction, fiscal year-over-fiscal year growth in baseline revenues must increase by at least 2.5 percentage points more than the rate of inflation, as measured by the consumer price index for all urban consumers in Boston.
 Inflation-adjusted baseline revenues must also demonstrate positive growth for consecutive three-month periods, beginning in August and ending in November, in comparison with the same three-month periods in the prior calendar year.
 If these triggers are met, the personal income tax rate on most classes of taxable income is reduced by 0.05% on the following January 1.
-The state income tax rate on most classes of taxable income was reduced from 5.15% to 5.10%, effective January 1, 2016, as a result of satisfying these triggers.
+The state income tax rate on most classes of taxable income was reduced from 5.15% to 5.10%, effective January 1, 2016, and from 5.10% to 5.05%, effective January 1, 2019, as a result of satisfying these statutory triggers.